Avesta-FA/EventLog-CheatSheet/README.md

 4720: An account was created
 4720 is very straight forward if an adversary creates an account this event will detect it.
 4726: An account was deleted

+4648: Logon using explicit credentials
+This event can occur during RDP, Network share, Process creation, and etc.
+It is a great way to detect how an adversary is moving from one compromised account to another.

 ### Groups
 4728: A member was added to a security-enabled global group